BumblebeeBat/FlyingFox/README.md

 *Judgement on the outcome of bets occurs off-chain, in the lightning network.
 Truthcoin style oracles http://www.truthcoin.info/

-*Rate of coin creation adjusts to match demand

 ---Code of conduct, development guidelines: Submit pull requests.
 If I like your code, and it passes tests, I will accept it.
 Feel free to ask me questions or make github issues.

 ---Installing